-Over the past several months, the IBA has worked with the City Attorney's Office, Council Administration, and Council District representatives to develop a process that would allow Council Offices to use CPPS funds to contract with public agencies and non-profit organizations.
-To facilitate this process, it is proposed that Council Policy 100-06 be amended to provide a framework for contracting with public agencies and non-profit organizations, include the procedure to award funds, allowable uses of funding, allocation procedures, eligibility and application requirements, and various other provisions and requirements.
+Over the past several months, the IBA has worked with the City Attorney's Office, Council Administration, and Council District representatives to develop a process that would allow Council Offices to use CPPS funds to contract with non-profit organizations.
+To facilitate this process, it is proposed that Council Policy 100-06 be amended to provide a framework for contracting with non-profit organizations, include the procedure to award funds to non-profit organizations, allowable uses of funding, allocation procedures, eligibility and application requirements, and various other provisions and requirements.